backstage/backstage/plugins/jira-dashboard-backend/README.md

 3. Now run `yarn start-backend` from the repo root.

-4. In another terminal, run the command: `http://localhost:7007/api/jira-dashboard-backend/health`.
+4. In another terminal, run the command: `curl localhost:7007/api/jira-dashboard/health`.
 The request should return `{"status":"ok"}`.